Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

     [Arvindh] ADD HERE.
 It seems like Arvindh hasn't updated his file, so I only include the ideal of moving-average in the introduction of data understanding.

-    Historical data on games played in tournaments back to 1998.
-Of the 364 teams, 252 of them have participated in the NCAA March Madness tournament since 1998.
-Median = 3.
-Mean = 5.33.
-Mode = 0,1.
+    Additionally, we explore the possibility of using past game performance (regular season and in the tournament) as a feature.
+Of the 364 teams, 252 of them have participated in the NCAA March Madness tournament at least once since 1998.
+Median = 3 appearances; mean = 5.33; mode = 0,1.
 Nonzeros: 252/364.
-This indicates that 1) not all teams make it to the tournament, even over a 20 year period.
+This indicates that 1) not all teams make it to the tournament, even over a 21 year period.
 Also, a higher mean than median suggests a positive skew, meaning that there are several teams that have appeared many times in the tournament (max = 21; UConn, Notre Dame, Stanford, Tennessee), but most teams appear infrequently or not at all.

     Our dataset also includes seeds for all teams in the tournament since 1998.
 Seeds are between 1 and 16, within each region (4 regions).
 Each year, there are 4 teams with seeds of each value.
-Some teams regularly perform well in the tournament, so we examined the average seed value for teams.
+Some teams seem to regularly perform well in the tournament, so we examined the average seed value for teams.
 The top 5 teams with the best (lowest) average seed are: UConn (1.24, 21 appearances), Duke (2, 20 appearances), Tennessee (2, 21 appearances), USC (2.56, 9 appearances), and Baylor (2.59, 17 appearances).

   - Missing values